-With hundreds of thousands of people looking for jobs and the employment situation as competitive as it has been for decades, finding a job is not easy.
+With millions of people looking for jobs and the employment situation as competitive as it has been for decades, finding a rewarding job can be a challenge.

 More people are applying for each job opening than ever.
 And the rivalry among highly qualified candidates is tough.

 So, being the “right” person for the job does not guarantee your success.
-What matters now is how you sell yourself in the job search to those with the power to hire you.
+What matters now is how you sell yourself to hiring managers.
+In other words, sell yourself to those with the power to hire you.
 When all else is equal, it is how job seekers market themselves that is important.

 To sell yourself to hiring managers, you have to stand out from the crowd and attract their attention.
 And your first and main tool to do this is your resume.
 It is the first point of contact a prospective employer has with you, and if it is not interesting enough for them to follow up on, your chance of getting the job ends then and there.

 Look at the question of how you sell yourself to hiring managers from their perspective.
 A hiring manager is like a shopper buying a car.
 The model she is looking for will depend on what she needs to use the car for.
 The types of candidates she will put in the first shortlist are those that fit the job description.
 But after deciding on what type of car she wants, she will look to get the best car of that type that she can.
 She doesn’t have the time to test drive each one so she relies on brochures and reviews to help her decide.

 In the same way, the hiring manager cannot meet each candidate.
 She will use resumes to decide which candidates are best and only they will be called for interviews.

 Just like a car buyer, the hiring manager is spoiled for choice.
 But, she also knows how to quickly separate the grain from the chaff.
 The resumes she keeps aside for further consideration are those that meet her specific requirements.